kgunga/devOrchestra/README.md

 * cmd+esc // will enable rolling within screen

 Project can be removed by pressing Remove project button.
 Remember to save changes always.
 Above each terminal panel resides a refresh button.
-This buttons starts new terminal session to virtual box.
+This button starts new terminal session to virtual box.

 If there is a need always to restart a project screen when running project commands, check restartScreen.